awesomemotive/easy-digital-downloads/readme.txt

 9. Checkout screen

 == Changelog ==

+= 2.9.8, October 1, 2018 =
+* Fix: Updated Amazon Payments onboarding URL.
+* Fix: Insert Download media button would not output expected plain text styles.
+* Fix: Adding a discount code on a cart with free products caused a division by zero error.
+* Fix: Removed unnecessary clearfix rule from CSS.
+* New: Repositioned and refactored the pagination in the [downloads] shortcode to allow better customization.
+* Dev: All available contextual arguments were added to the edd_requested_file filter.

 = 2.9.7, September 10, 2018 =
 * Fix: The edd_cart_amount data attributes were not updated when quantities were changed at checkout.